Karen Tumulty: Time magazine

+The Washington Post

 In 2010, Tumulty joined The Washington Post, where she received the 2013 Toner Prize for Excellence in Political Reporting.
 She became a political columnist in 2018.
 In 2021, she was named deputy editorial page editor.

 Tumulty's coverage of health care reform issues has been informed by her personal experience with her brother Patrick's health problems.

 Besides her work in print journalism, she has appeared as a television/webcasting news analyst on the public affairs programs Washington Week on PBS, PBS NewsHour, and Special Report with Bret Baier on Fox News (as part of the 'All-Star Panel').

-Admiral William H. McRaven, her fifth grade classmate and commander of USSOCOM, was her guest at the 2012 White House Correspondents' Association Dinner.
+Admiral William H. McRaven, her fifth grade classmate and commander of USSOCOM, was her guest at the White House Correspondents' Association Dinner in 2012.
 Adm.
-McRaven commanded JSOC when it planned and carried out Operation Neptune Spear, the U.S. Navy SEAL raid that killed Osama bin Laden.
+McRaven commanded JSOC when it planned and carried out Operation Neptune Spear, the U.S. Navy SEAL raid that captured and killed Osama bin Laden.

+Personal life

+Tumulty is married to Paul Richter, and they have two sons, Nicholas and Jack.
+She is Catholic.